-Standard Required Proposed Minimum Lot Area 8,000 square feet 9,600 square feet - 36,460 square feet (average of 13,225 square feet) Minimum Lot Width 60 feet 60-205.5 feet, See the Access portion of this report - lot widths of Lots 7 and 9 may need to be reduced, possibly not meet the 60 foot minimum standard.
-Let 8 will have a let will Lot 8 will have a lot width of approximately 205.5 feet of street frontage as the lot abuts 30 th Street North, even though access will be provided through the cul-desac of Liberty Court North.
+Standard Required Proposed Minimum Lot Area 8,000 square feet 9,600 square feet - 36,460 square feet (average of 13,225 square feet) Minimum Lot Width 60 feet See the Access portion of this report - lot widths of Lots 7 and 9 may need to be reduced, possibly not meeting the 60 foot minimum standard.
+Lot 8 will have a lot width of approximately 205.5 feet of street frontage as the lot abuts 30 th Street North, even though access will be provided through the cul-desac of Liberty Court North.
 Maximum Impervious Surface 40% Unknown Minimum Front Yard Setback 25 feet Appears to be 25 feet (grading plan scale not provided)